apache/trafficcontrol/docs/source/tools/compare.rst

 -v, --version                        Print version information and exit -l LOG_LEVEL, --log_level LOG_LEVEL  Sets the Python log level, one of 'DEBUG', 'INFO', 'WARN', 'ERROR', or 'CRITICAL' (default: INFO)
--q, --quiet                          Suppresses all logging output - even for critical errors (default: False)
+-q, --quiet                          Suppresses all logging output - even for critical errors (default: False) -s, --snapshot                       Produce snapshot routes in the output (CRConfig.json, snapshot/new etc.) (default: False)
+-C, --no-server-configs              Do not generate routes for server config files (default: False)

 .. note:: If you're using a CDN-in-a-Box environment for testing, it's likely that you'll need the ``-k``/``--insecure`` option if you're outside the Docker network